After much consideration we have regrettably taken the decision to cancel this event.

-Merlin Genealogy Solutions is delighted to announce a Family History Study Day on Tuesday 26 March 2019 at Ashtead Peace Memorial Hall, Ashtead, Surrey, KT21 2BE from 9:30am to 4pm.
+Merlin Genealogy Solutions is delighted to announce a Family History Study Day on Thursday 26 March 2020 at Ashtead Peace Memorial Hall, Ashtead, Surrey, KT21 2BE from 10am to 4pm with registration from 9:30am.

 Our family history day provides the opportunity to hear from four speakers and to talk to other people who are or would like to research their family history.
 Our speakers for the day and the title of their talks are below.
 Further information about our speakers may be found at the end of this page in italics.

-- Ruth Mathewson from Kindred Ancestry – We’re a’ Jock Tamson’s bairns – Researching your Scottish Ancestry.
+- Ruth Mathewson from Kindred Ancestry – Irish Ancestry.

 Light refreshments will be provided but participants should bring a packed lunch or make their own lunch arrangements.

 There are two pay and display car parks close to the venue, both offer parking for the disabled.
 The hall is also accessible by bus and train.

 Tickets, programme and general information for the day will be posted to you once a booking has been confirmed.